NURS 503 Practice Skills for Conflict Transformation

 NURS 510 Historical, Philosophical and Theoretical Foundations of Nursing

 This course focuses on establishing emotionally intelligent nursing professionalism as a basis for fostering leadership within both the nursing profession and society.
-In considering aims for personal growth, students will engage with the Sacred Covenant model that underpins Eastern Mennonite University’s approach and evaluate the ways in which nurse theorists and other historical leaders role modeled professionalism and intelligent interpersonal relationships.
-Specific attention will be paid to the means through which nurses can advance the profession of nursing individually and collectively.
+In considering aims for personal growth, students will engage with the Sacred Covenant model that underpins Eastern Mennonite University’s approach and evaluate the ways in which nurse theorists and other historical leaders have role-modeled professionalism and intelligent interpersonal and inter-professional relationships.
+Specific attention will be paid to nursing professionalism and the means through which nurses can advance the profession of nursing individually and collectively.

 NURS 512 Knowledge Development: Informatics, Epidemiology and Outcomes

 This course combines concepts from Epidemiology and Informatics in a manner that allows the student to simultaneously apply content from both areas in an ongoing case study.
 Students will develop competence in the application of epidemiological tools and processes such as surveillance, incidence and prevalence, mapping and risk to chronic or infectious disease conditions.
 An ecosocial approach to causality is explored.
 Students will demonstrate competence in use of data tools, databases, and interdisciplinary communication systems.
-How informatics technology can be applied to enhance outcomes on an individual, group and population levels within an ethical framework is a major focus.
+The application of informatics technology to enhance outcomes on individual, group and population levels within an ethical framework is a major focus.
 Students will comprehend how knowledge is acquired, processed, generated, and disseminated.
 Upon successful completion of NURS 512, 40 practicum hours are awarded toward a DNP program.

 NURS 620 Safety, Risk Reduction, and Quality Care